 To be eligible, you must have a household income at or below 30% of the area median income guidelines:

 Step-by-Step Guide to Homelessness Prevention Services

-- Call the Emergency Rental Assistance Hotline at 215-686-7177.
+- Call the Homelessness Prevention Hotline at 215-686-7177.
 Due to high call volume, you may wait up to 72 hours to receive a response.

 - Provide relevant information and documentation in-person or online.
 If in person, you must wear a mask and pass a COVID screening to enter building.
 Metal detector screening is also required before entering our intake sites and access points.
 We require at least 6 feet of social distancing and limit the amount of people in the building at any time.
 Those who do not follow these protocols will be asked to leave.

 - Schedule remote appointment with an OHS representative.

 - Contingent upon landlord approval, move-in process begins.